Customer Directed Personal Assistance Program (CDPAP) Explained

 It is very important that prospective CDPAP patients and their caregivers speak with their Fiscal Intermediary about that organization’s specific policies regarding this program, as these policies vary from organization to organization.

-At time of publishing, CDPAP caregivers in New York State earn between $10 and $13.50 an hour for their services, depending on the FI’s contract with the state.
-Additionally, CDPAP caregivers are entitled to benefits like sick pay, vacation pay and health benefits, all of which are managed by the patient’s FI.
+Pay rates for CDPAP caregivers in New York State vary depending on the FI’s contract with the state, however all CDPAP caregivers are entitled to benefits like sick pay, vacation pay and health benefits, all of which are managed by the patient’s FI.

 Important considerations before joining CDPAP